Euro 2020 opening marks return of mega-scale sports events - WTMJ

 Russia winger Andrey Mostovoy then became the first player to be cut from a national team on Friday after testing positive.

-Italy’s opening match brought together the biggest crowd in the country since it went into a full lockdown 15 months ago, even though the stadium was filled to only 25% of its capacity.
+Italy’s opening match will bring together the biggest crowd in the country since it went into a full lockdown 15 months ago, even though the stadium will be filled to only 25% of its capacity.

-Tenor Andrea Bocelli, who recovered from COVID-19 in 2020, delivered a powerful performance of Giacomo Puccini’s “Nessun Dorma” at the opening ceremony.
-Bocelli touched the hearts of millions in Italy and beyond when he performed a solo concert at Milan’s empty cathedral during Easter last year.
-Milan is the capital of the Lombardy region, at the time the epicenter of the pandemic in Europe.

-In Rome and elsewhere in Italy, most virus restrictions have now been lifted.
-A midnight curfew and a requirement to wear a mask outside one’s home are the most tangible ways in which the pandemic still affects the daily lives of citizens.

 Shops, restaurants, gyms, museums and theatres have reopened.
 Roman traffic has returned to its usual chaotic state, with swarms of scooters competing for lane space with honking cars.
 The tourists are coming back, too, though the historic center with its famous landmarks remains less congested than what’s normal for this time of year.